Pembroke, Pembrokeshire: Sport

 Pembroke Rugby Club is on Upper Lamphey Road.
 The ground is called Crickmarren.
 The club plays in WRU Division Five West.
 Pembroke's main game of the season is often the local derby with rivals the Pembroke Dock Harlequins.
 Pembroke produced Ospreys and Welsh international Jonathan Thomas, Welsh international Dominic Day and Scotland international Luke Hamilton.

 Other sporting clubs in the area include the football team Monkton Swifts.

 The town is home to Pembroke Cricket Club.
 The cricket club plays its home games at its Treleet ground on Upper Lamphey Road, opposite the rugby club.
 The club currently has a 1st and a 2nd team playing in divisions 2 and 4 of the Pembrokeshire league.
 The club colours are green and gold.

+Public services

+In 2012 a gas turbine power station was opened with an output capability of 2,000MW.

 Broadband blackspot

 In February 2012, it was revealed that Pembroke was the UK's second-slowest broadband town.
 The average internet download speed in Pembroke was just over 1.6 Mbit/s (1600 kbit/s) compared to the UK average of 12.0 Mbit/s (12000 kbit/s) at the time.

 BT's telephone exchange, which serves Pembroke and Pembroke Dock, was upgraded in 2014 under the Superfast Cymru programme and new cabinets were built to provide fiber-to-the-cabinet technology.
-Additional exchanges across Pembrokeshire are also being upgraded under the programme, with a goal of bringing superfast broadband to 96% of Wales by spring 2016.
+Additional exchanges across Pembrokeshire were also being upgraded under the programme, with a goal of bringing superfast broadband to 96% of Wales by spring 2016.
 In 2022, alternative network provider Ogi announced plans to rollout fiber-to-the-premises technology in Pembroke allowing households access to broadbands speeds up to 1 Gbit/s (1000 Mbit/s).